These Are the Top Sights in Long Beach

-The backyard is meant to be a relaxing area that serves as a continuation of the indoor living space.
+The backyard garden is meant to be a relaxing area that serves as a continuation of the indoor living space.
 There are many ways to create an intimate outdoor retreat, including the use of weather-resistant shades on a gazebo, an overhang with a table and chair set underneath, or strategically placed small trees that form a cozy alcove.
 Blocking portions of the garden from sight gives the illusion that it continues beyond the fence line 20 feet away.

 Make everyday items look fancy by incorporating small yet impactful features, such as a vine-covered archway, a stone pathway leading to a sculpture, or a solar light-lined gravel walkway.
 These extra details encourage the eye to wander to each of the spaces individually, creating the appearance of grandeur.

-Tip: If you opt to use flowers from your garden to tie the spaces together, choose your blooms first thing in the morning.
+Here’s a top tip for the new gardener: If you opt to use flowers from your garden to tie the spaces together, choose your blooms first thing in the morning.
 The longer you wait, the warmer the temperature gets, and the faster the floral arrangement will wither.